 Take a rental car to explore the natural area or simply look for a bus tour into the Teno Mountains (Hint: The big coaches only drive to Masca because they can’t drive the narrow serpentine roads).

-For the perfectly planned hiking tour you should get yourself the “Hiking in Tenerife” app.
-In this small app you’ll find all hiking paths with length, duration, difficulty and other useful information about each track.
-With this app you can start to explore the island on your own right away.
+For the perfectly planned hiking tour, you can download “Wikiloc” app.
+In this app, you’ll find all hiking paths with length, duration, difficulty and other useful information about each track.
+With this app, you can start to explore the island on your own right away.
+Make sure to check the reviews from other people.

 The island offers dense forests, barren volcanic landscapes and gigantic cliffs!
 Everything you ever dreamt of as a fan of diverse nature.